solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 temporal stalemate of relevant transaction processing.
-Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion while contributing to the decrease of other `base_cu_price`, assuming no exponential priority-fee premium is paid among users to interrupt the orderly processing with such a high economical justification.
+Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion while contributing to the decrease of other `base_cu_price`s, assuming no exponential priority-fee premium is paid among users to interrupt the orderly processing with such a high economical justification.